orphu/mcdungeon/books/README.txt

 This folder contains the data for written books.
 Whenever MCDungeon creates a written book as loot, a random text will be selected from this folder.
-If there are no files, an unwritten book will be substituted.
+If there are no files, a book and quill will be substituted.

 The default books provided are public domain works sourced from Project Gutenberg (http://www.gutenberg.org/)